Nutrition and Dental for Seniors

 A good idea would be to limit these foods.
 Or at least rinse out the mouth with water after eating these sugary culprits.
 Or better yet, brushing your teeth after eating these foods.

-The final, maybe even most important habit, is to see the dentist on a regular basis.
+The final, maybe even most important habit regarding dental for seniors, is to see the dentist on a regular basis.
 At least annually for exams, preferably every 6 months or sooner for dental cleanings.
 Catching dental issues early can save you a lot of money, pain, and headache.

 Health Risks of Poor Oral Hygiene